Krishitaa/Python-Quiz-Game/README.md

 # Python-Quiz-Game
 This is my first repository.
+The quiz makes use of basic python concepts.